willqueen12/drrank-edit/README.md

+# Note
+This is a forked repository of KRW 2023 discussed below.
+I'm making changes to remove the dependency on Gurobi

+---

 # DRrank

 DRrank is a Python library to implement the Empirical Bayes ranking scheme developed in [Kline, Rose, and Walters (2023)](https://arxiv.org/abs/2306.13005).
 This code was originally developed by [Hadar Avivi](https://avivihadar.github.io/).